bytesource/codon_table_parser/README.markdown

 * :stops  (applied to the *stops* method)

-In order to produce the same output as assigned to the constants (DEFINITIONS, STARTS, STOPS, TABLES) of BioRuby's [CodonTable](https://github.com/bioruby/bioruby/blob/master/lib/bio/data/codontable.rb) class, calling *bundle* with the following options will do:
+To return the same values as are assigned to the constants *DEFINITIONS*, *STARTS*, *STOPS*, and *TABLES* of BioRuby's [CodonTable](https://github.com/bioruby/bioruby/blob/master/lib/bio/data/codontable.rb) class, calling *bundle* with the following options will do:

 ``` ruby
 bundle = parser.bundle :names => {1  => "Standard (Eukaryote)",